 Essential resources on character design

-One of our favourite books of the year so far is The Silver Way: Techniques, Tips and Tutorials for Effective Character Design by Stephen Silver, who’s worked on animated TV shows such as Kim Possible as well as running the Silver Drawing Academy.
+One of our favourite books is The Silver Way: Techniques, Tips and Tutorials for Effective Character Design by Stephen Silver, who’s worked on animated TV shows such as Kim Possible as well as running the Silver Drawing Academy.

 His fun, colourful 250-page book packs a huge amount of advice and instruction, and covers a number of unusual techniques such as ‘memory sketching’, ‘blind feeling’ and ‘throwing up on the page’ that could help you bring your character drawing to the next level.

 There’s also a lot of great advice online about character design which you can peruse.
 For example, check out our how to improve your character drawing tutorial by legendary artist Aaron Blaise, top character design tips from leading illustrator Jon Burgerman and Mina Petrovic’s step-by-step explanation of how to draw a manga character.

 06. Understand composition

 Whatever kind of art you’re producing, composition is key.
 If you’re struggling with composition, it’s worth learning or refreshing the key principles behind it, such as with our designer's guide to the Golden Ratio and this handy tutorial on how to use the rule of thirds in art.